 - Transactions regarding frauds, irregularities or significant deficiencies in internal control system

-- In case the Board or the management fails to take correct i ve actions on those transactions under 31.1), 31.2), and 31.3) within the timeframe set by the audit committee, any of the Audit Committee members may report of such transactions or actions directly to SEC or SET
+- In case the Board or the management fails to take corrective actions on those transactions under 4.1), 4.2) and 4.3) within the timeframe set by the Committee, any of the Committee members may report of such transactions or actions directly to SEC or SET

 - Emphasize and promote good corporate governance as a regular agenda for the Board meetings and AGMs